alttch/eva3/doc/lm/decision_matrix.rst

 Decision-making matrix
 **********************

-Decision-making matrix is a set of rules and conditions under which :doc:`lm` runs the specified :doc:`macros<macros>` when certain events occur.
+Decision-making matrix is a set of rules and conditions under that :doc:`lm` runs the specified :doc:`macros<macros>` when certain events occur.

 To manage the decision rules you may use **eva lm** (*lm-cmd*) :doc:`console